Eric Haase Player Props: Tigers vs. Brewers

 Eric Haase At The Plate

-- This season, Haase has posted at least one hit in eight of 15 games (53.3%), and had multiple hits twice.
+- Haase has gotten a hit in nine of 16 games this season (56.3%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.